 - 1. An applicant who died during the award year - 2.
 Applicants whose parents do not live in the United States and cannot be contacted by normal means - 3.
-A dependent student whose parents cannot comply because of specified reasons (i.e., parents are deceased, are physically or mentally incapacitated). - 4.
+A dependent student whose parents cannot comply because for other reasons including -- (i.e., parents are deceased, are physically or mentally incapacitated). - 4.
 A student who does not receive Title IV funds - 5.
-A student who is eligible to receive only Federal Unsubsidized Direct Loan funds. - 6.
+A student who is eligible to receive only Federal Direct Unsubsidized Loan funds. - 6.
 A student selected for verification AFTER ceasing to be enrolled.